NATIONAL ICE CREAM SANDWICH DAY | AUGUST 2

 The original ice cream sandwich sold for a penny in 1900 from a pushcart in the Bowery neighborhood of New York.
-The vendor, who was never identified in the article printed in papers across the nation, sandwiched the ice cream between milk biscuits.
-Soon, push carts popped up around the city and country during the summer months selling the portable treats.
+Newspapers never identified the name of the vendor in articles that appeared across the country.
+However, the ice cream sandwiched between milk biscuits became a hit.
+Soon, pushcarts popped up around the city and country during the summer months selling the portable treats.
 Early pictures show beachgoers at Atlantic City getting their ice cream sandwichs for 1¢ each.

 Enjoy an ice cream sandwich today!
 Make your own with this recipe or listen for your local ice cream truck.
 Post on social media using #IceCreamSandwichDay.